mevdschee/git-undelete-all.sh/README.md

 # git-undelete-all.sh

-Script to undelete everything that is easy to undelete in the repo.
+Bash script to undelete everything that is easy to undelete in a Git repository.

     $ bash git-undelete-all.sh -h
     Usage git-undelete-all [OPTION...]